-The WilderHill New Energy Global Innovation Index ("Index") is generally composed of between 80 and 100 international and domestic companies whose innovative technologies focus on generation and use of cleaner energy, conservation, efficiency, and the advancement of renewable energy in general.
-In the past decade, and especially since the Kyoto Protocol, clean energy has seen significant growth outside the United States, with considerable activity now occurring in Europe and the Asia-Pacific region, hence the majority of companies included in the Index are listed on exchanges outside of the U.S. Components are limited to five percent (5%) of the index by weight at rebalancing.
+The WilderHill New Energy Global Innovation Index ("Index") is generally composed of roughly around 100 international and domestic companies whose innovative technologies focus on generation and use of cleaner energy, conservation, efficiency, and the advancement of renewable energy in general.
+In recent decades clean energy has seen significant growth and much of that is happening outside the United States with considerable activity now occurring in Europe and in the Asia-Pacific region, hence the majority of companies included in the Index are listed on exchanges outside of the U.S. Components are limited to five percent (5%) of the index by weight at rebalancing.

-The Index is mainly composed of companies worldwide focused in wind, solar, biofuels, hydro, wave and tidal, geothermal and other relevant renewable energy businesses, as well as energy conversion, storage, conservation, efficiency, materials, pollution control, emerging hydrogen and fuel cells.
+The Index is mainly composed of companies worldwide focused in wind, solar, biofuels, hydro, wave, tidal, geothermal and other relevant renewable energy businesses, as well as energy conversion, storage, conservation, efficiency, materials relating to those activities, carbon & greenhouse gas reduction, pollution control, emerging hydrogen and fuel cells.

 NEX Index - Sector Classification

 1. Energy Efficiency

 2. Hydrogen & Fuel Cells

 3. Power Storage

 4. Renewables - Biofuels & Biomass

 5. Renewables - Other

 6. Renewables - Solar

-7. Renewables - Wind
+7 Renewables - Wind

-The Index was created by, and is a service mark of WilderHill New Energy Finance, LLC ("Index Provider").
-The NEX is calculated by the New York Stock Exchange ("Calculation Agent").
+The Index was created by and is a service mark of WilderHill New Energy Finance, LLC ("Index Provider").
+The NEX is calculated by Solactive ("Calculation Agent").